Access to Degree Studies

 Nursing students can go on to study Adult Nursing or Mental Health Nursing at Stirling.
 Please note that there is no Midwifery degree course offered at the University of Stirling.
 Previous students have used the Access course to gain a place at Forth Valley College, which offers an HNC route to Midwifery.

 Science students can go on to study any of our degrees in the Faculty of Natural Sciences, including:

-Social Science (General) students can go on to study a wide variety of degrees including those found in:
+Students can go on to study a wide variety of degrees including those found in:

 The idea is to prepare you for degree study, including how to:

 - facilitate your own learning and the learning of your peers

 The course starts in mid-August each year.
 This is a few weeks before the start of the first semester for most undergraduate students, giving you a chance to settle in when the University is quiet.
 Attendance from the start of the Access course is mandatory.

 The course starts with a mandatory on-line ‘Welcome Week’.
 During Welcome Week you will meet your lecturers, find out about the University’s support services for students and attend an on-line induction meeting.
 You will also begin familiarising yourself with Canvas, the University’s virtual learning environment.